Redundancy selection during pregnancy

 Laws protecting pregnant women during redundancy

-There are several legislative provisions to protect you if you are pregnant and facing redundancy, although it does remain a developing area of law (see below).
+There are several legislative provisions to protect you if you are pregnant and facing redundancy.
 The main provisions are contained in the Equality Act 2010.

 Your protected period under the Equality Act is the period that starts when your pregnancy begins and ends: